-1. Workers comes on road for road constructions especially on Spiti Valley Trip
+1. Workers come on the roads for road constructions especially on Spiti Valley Trip

 The late you start in the day, the more delays you should expect.
-The workers on the roads comes for repair/construction works and then there are scheduled road closures.
-Sometimes blasting of bi rocks triggers more landslides and hence, further delays are added to overall days.
+The workers on the roads come for repair/construction works, and then there are scheduled road closures.
+Sometimes blasting of big rocks triggers more landslides, and hence, further delays get added to overall days.
 Overall it affects the time of travel in the day.

 2. Sun comes up, snow melts causing landslides and ferocious water streams/nallas

 As the sun comes up, the snow melts fast.
-This results in more landslides or snow slides later in the day.
-Also, the water level in the nallas or water crossings become high causing issues especially to small cars.
-Sometimes the high water levels in the water crossings or a massive snow slide or landslide, forces you to halt your entire journey or trip at least for the day.
+This melting of snow results in more landslides or snow slides later in the day.
+Also, the water level in the nallas or water crossings becomes high, causing issues, especially to small cars.
+Sometimes the high water levels in the water crossings or a massive snow slide or landslide force you to halt your entire journey or trip at least for the day.